 4.2.1 Calorific Value

 Calorific value (CV) refers to the heat or energy content of coal, and is a vital parameter for coal-fired power stations in order to effectively predict heat energy input.
 Hence, CV is the most important commercial parameter and is, therefore, widely used for economic evaluation and marketing purposes.
 The higher the CV, the higher the monetary value of the particular coal.
-There is a direct correlation between CV and ash content (Figure 3.12).
+There is an inverse correlation between CV and ash content (Figure 3.12).

 To establish the CV, a known mass of coal (milled to a fine, representative sample) is burnt in pressurised oxygen in an isoperibol calorimeter (bomb calorimeter) under standardised conditions.
 The gross calorific value (GCV) is calculated from the rise in temperature of the water surrounding the vessel in the calorimeter and the mean effective heat capacity of the system.
 The result is given as the mean of duplicate determinations, reported to the nearest 0.01 MJ/kg, or kcal/kg or BTU/lb.
 CV can be determined by ISO standards at either constant volume or constant pressure, while CV by ASTM standards is determined at constant pressure.
 SANS 1928:2009/ISO 1928:2009 applies.